juliasilge/supervised-ML-case-studies-course/chapters/chapter2.md

 <exercise id="13" title="Classification model metrics">

-The `confusionMatrix()` function is helpful but often you want to store specific performance estimates for later, perhaps in a dataframe-friendly form.
+The `conf_mat()` function is helpful but often you also want to store specific performance estimates for later, perhaps in a dataframe-friendly form.
 The yardstick package is built to handle such needs.
-For this kind of classifier model, you might look at the [positive or negative predictive value](https://www.rdocumentation.org/packages/yardstick/topics/sens) or perhaps overall [accuracy](https://www.rdocumentation.org/packages/yardstick/topics/accuracy).
+For this kind of classifier model, you might look at the [positive or negative predictive value](https://tidymodels.github.io/yardstick/reference/ppv.html) or perhaps overall [accuracy](https://tidymodels.github.io/yardstick/reference/accuracy.html).

 The models available in your environment, `stack_glm` and `stack_rf` were trained on all the training data, not only 1%.